 Urgent (Same Day)

-If you have an urgent medical problem and need to be seen on the same day, please phone the practice and speak to a receptionist.
+If you have an urgent medical problem and need to be seen on the same day, you can also complete an eConsult.

 Life Threatening - Go to A&E